PalampalliPraneeth/HR-Analysis/README.md

 This analysis provides valuable insights into factors influencing employee promotions.
 By understanding these factors, both employees and employers can make informed decisions to improve promotion rates and career growth opportunities.

+## 🤝 Contributing
+Contributions to this project are welcome.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.